On client calls, one of the promises I make to them is, “I’ll write product-led content for you.”

 But what if there’s no volume (that is, Volume =na)?
 Should you still write about such topics?

-If you think the topic is critical to your ideal audience, you can still write about it.
+If you think the topic is critical to your ideal audience, go for it.

 In some cases, SEO tools won’t detect search volume if it’s too low (i.e. below 10).
 So the search volume may just be too low rather than nonexistent.